SproulHimself/predicting_automotive_death_rates_by_county/README.md

 A classmate turned us towards (https://datausa.io/map/?level=county&key=uninsured).
 The next dependent variable we considered was **alcohol-related** motor vehicle deaths, but the metrics were not well defined—compressed into percentages and ambiguous units; we could not use them to extrapolate an actual scalar number of automotive fatalities involving alcohol per county.

 For the sake of time, we went with a simpler metric: Given some demographic attributes of a county, could we predict the number of motor vehicle deaths that will happen in a year in that county?
 Could we do better than just guessing the average for every county?

 #### Contents of the Jupyter Notebook:
 1. Data fetching and cleaning
 2. Checking for normality and any colinearity
 3. Splitting and Scaling the data
 4. Making a baseline model
-5. Making improved models¶
+5. Improving/Tuning models

 #### Excerpts: